leviathan400/OP2SheetsReader/README.md

 ## What is it?

 View and edit Outpost 2: Divided Destiny sheets files.
 These configuration files (building.txt, mines.txt, morale.txt, space.txt, vehicles.txt and weapons.txt) were originally stored in sheets.vol.
 The OPU version unpacks these to `\OPU\base\sheets`.
-The demo techs are stored in '\OPU\maps\OfficialDemos'.
+The demo techs are stored in `\OPU\maps\OfficialDemos`.

 The Outpost 2 sheets files are text-based configuration files that define the stats and properties of all game elements - including building costs, vehicle capabilities, weapon damage, mining efficiency, and colonist morale systems.
-These files control the numerical balance of individual units and structures, while the tech tree (configured separately) determines research progression and what technologies unlock which items.
+These files control the numerical balance of individual units and structures, while the tech tree (configured separately) determines research progression, what technologies unlock which items and upgrades.

-## Sheet Files Overview
+## Sheets Files Overview

 **building.txt** - Defines all structures including hit points, armor, build costs, power requirements, storage capacity, and worker needs for all structures in the game.